-The AF/AS should be authorized by the 5GC for delivering MBS data to the 5GC and/or interacting with the 5GC.
-For signalling exchange with the 5GC, the NEF or MBSF perform authorization to the external AF for determination of whether the interaction with the 5GC is allowed or not.
+The AF should be authorized by the 5GC for delivering MBS data to the 5GC and/or interacting with the 5GC.
+For signalling exchange with the 5GC, the NEF perform authorization to the external AF for determination of whether the interaction with the 5GC is allowed or not.